UCC-Ultimate-Coding-Crew/Discord-Game-Bot/index.md

 To know more about Trump Cards: [Trump Card Game](https://en.wikipedia.org/wiki/Trump_(card_games))

 ## Currency
-The official currency of the bot is *Flight Tickets* (No, cannot buy actual flight tickets with them sadly, believe me countless have tried)
+The official currency of the bot is *Flight Tickets* (<span style="font-family:Times New Roman; font-size:4em;">No, cannot buy actual flight tickets with them sadly, believe me countless have tried</span>)

 ## Commands
 `.help` gets you the help menu!